Anabolic steroids: abusing drugs for a bulky body

 What are the fatal side effects of using Anabolic steroids?

 The abuse of anabolic steroids can cause various side effects.
 Some are more serious than others.
 Probably the most severe side effect of anabolic steroids is a shorter lifespan.
-WebMD reports that steroid use can shorten a person’s life.
+An article on anabolic steroids from WebMD reports that steroid use can reduce one’s lifespan .
 Also, abuse of these drugs can lead to sudden cardiac death.

 Can using Anabolic steroids result in extreme mood changes?

-A study from Pharmacotherapy also confirmed anabolic steroid abuse was strongly associated with depression and anxiety.
+A 2012 study by Ip et al., from Pharmacotherapy also confirmed anabolic steroid abuse was strongly associated with depression and anxiety.
 These studies reveal the effects are strongly related to the frequency of use and dosages people take.
 The more they abuse anabolic steroids, the bigger the effects on their mood.

-Moderate to high dosages of anabolic steroids are strongly linked to severe mood disorders such as hypomania, mania, and major depression.
+Moderate to high doses of anabolic steroids are strongly linked to severe mood disorders such as hypomania, mania, and major depression.
 People who abuse anabolic steroids also experience paranoia.

 Anabolic steroids cause mood changes through their impact on dopamine and serotonin neurotransmitters in the brain.
 Dopamine regulates learning, mobility, appetite, emotions, and positive reinforcing effects.
 This neurotransmitter is crucial for the brain’s reward system.
 In other words, dopamine plays an important role in the development of addiction.

 On the other hand, serotonin regulates movement, sleep patterns, emotions, sexuality, and appetite.
 Also, this neurotransmitter is linked to sustainable concentration and memory operations.